zer0glitch/ocpv-ansible-example/README.md

 ## New phone, who dis?
 This is a project to provide instruction and examples to teach you OpenShift Virtualization via the [zer0glitch.ocpv](https://github.com/zer0glitch/ocpv) ansible collection.
+During the course of your time with us, you will have learned the following:
 - What is OCP-V
 - How to spin up a lab environment/prerequisites
 - How to configure your lab environment
-- Install OCP-V + Hyper-Converged
+- How to install OCP-V + Hyper-Converged
-- VM Networking in OCP
+- How VM Networking in OCP works including a brief intro to:
-  - Configure NNCP
+  - How to Configure an NNCP
-  - Routes/Services
+  - How Routes/Services should work
-- Install Virtual Machines (VM's)
+- How to Virtual Machines (VM's)
-- Learn how to change VM configuration
+- How to change VM configuration
-- Learn how to use VM templates
+- How to use VM templates
   - cloud-init